 Oh Shit, This Is A Good Beans And Kale Recipe

 *A Buttload of Garlic, sliced (Trust me you can't fuck this amount up.
 Listen to your heart.)

-*One large shallot, sliced (The shallot is the Hera of the onion family.
+*One or two large shallots, sliced (The shallot is the Hera of the onion family.
 A majestic goddess, murderous rage notwithstanding.)

-*One bunch of kale, ribs removed and roughly chopped (I used traditional but dinosaur kale works great too and bonus it's called dinosaur kale.)
+*One bunch of kale, ribs removed and roughly chopped (I used traditional here but dinosaur kale works great too and bonus it's called dinosaur kale.)

 *Two cans of 15.5oz cannellini beans (DON'T DRAIN THEM NO MATTER WHAT PEOPLE TELL YOU.
 THOSE PEOPLE ARE BEAN SABOTEURS.)

 *1/2c to 3/4c Dry white wine (primarily to keep the chef hydrated)